webdiscus/pug-loader/README.md

   }
 }
 ```
+For processing an embedded resource see [usage embedded resources](#usage-embedded-resources).

-For rendering pug templates into static HTML is needed the `HtmlWebpackPlugin`.
+For rendering pug templates into static HTML is needed the [**HtmlWebpackPlugin**](https://github.com/jantimon/html-webpack-plugin).

 The complete example of the webpack config file: